puppetlabs-toy-chest/puppetlabs-cloud_provisioner/README.markdown

 Note, the rspec unit tests currently have problems with Fog 0.9.0, but the command line actions themselves appear to work.
-If you have problems with Cloud Pack, please try the specific version of Fog.
+If you have problems with Cloud Provisioner, please try the specific version of Fog.
 You may install 0.7.2 using the following command:

     gem install fog -v 0.7.2 --no-ri --no-rdoc